apache/flink-docker/README.md

 the "official" [`flink`](https://hub.docker.com/_/flink) images hosted on Docker Hub.

-These Dockerfiles are maintained by the Apache Flink community, but the Docker community is responsible building and hosting the images on Docker Hub.
+These Dockerfiles are maintained by the Apache Flink community, but the Docker community is responsible for building and hosting the images on Docker Hub.

 [![Build Status](https://travis-ci.org/apache/flink-docker.svg?branch=master)](https://travis-ci.org/apache/flink-docker)